-Anemia is caused by a low production of red blood cells and hemoglobin, therefore low oxygen reaches cells throughout the body.
-Anemia usually results in low energy levels but can also affect many parts of the body − from poor brain function to low immunity (or the inability to fight off illnesses).
+Anemia is caused by decreased production of red blood cells and hemoglobin, leading to a depletion of oxygen-rich blood.
+Anemia usually results in low energy levels but can also affect many parts of the body − from poor brain function to impaired immunity and beyond.

 2. Supports Energy Levels

-Iron supports ongoing energy by helping enough oxygen to reach cells.
+Iron supports ongoing energy by helping oxygen-rich blood reach the cells.
 Iron also helps with the metabolic enzyme processes that the body carries out to digest proteins and absorb nutrients from food.
-This is why an iron deficiency causes exhaustion, trouble being active and many other symptoms of feeling sluggish.
+This is why an iron deficiency causes exhaustion, fatigue and many other symptoms of feeling sluggish.

 Iron deficiency commonly shows up in symptoms like low concentration, mood changes and trouble with muscle coordination.
 Iron is needed for muscle movement because it helps store the oxygen in muscles that allows them to move and strengthen.